 My Life in a Nutshell

-In my thirties I migrated to San Francisco for a while and discovered a vibrant West Coast cultural scene and beautiful inspiring landscapes.
+In my thirties I migrated to San Francisco and discovered inspiring landscapes and a vibrant West Coast cultural scene.
 Still, I missed New England and Manhattan, and moved back East after a decade.

-I’ve had several day jobs, but the work I’ve enjoyed the most has engaged me with people, ie teaching art and community social work.
+The work I’ve enjoyed the most outside of creating art has engaged me with people, ie teaching art to a variety of students including seniors and employment as a community social worker.

-I’ve lived for over 30 years in central Vermont with my husband which fits us perfectly.
-He is an acoustic guitar builder, and with our cat and dog, we enjoy the wild habitat, woods, rivers and villages here.
-I’ve had several day jobs, but the employment I’ve enjoyed the most has engaged me with people, i.e. teaching art at assisted living residences, and rural community social work.
-We work at home in our own studios and live only driving distance from New York City, Boston and the ocean.
+My husband and I have lived for over 30 years in central Vermont which fits us perfectly.
+He is an acoustic guitar builder and we enjoy the wild habitat, woods, rivers and villages here.
+We can work at home in our own studios yet we’re within reach of New York City, Boston, Montreal and the ocean.

 I hold a BFA in painting from UMass and an MA in Liberal Studies with a thesis in painting from Dartmouth College.